k7f/aces/theory/fusets.md

 In particular, a _source_ of a fuset is a pre-set dot that is neither in the post-set nor in the under-set, and a _sink_ &mdash; a post-set dot that is neither in the pre-set nor in the over-set.
-A source, a sink, or an internal dot is _weak_, if it is not in the range.
+A source, a sink, or an internal dot is _weak_, if it is not in the span.
 A pre-set element that is in the under-set, but not in the interior, is a _pseudo-source_, and a post-set element that is in the over-set, but not in the interior &mdash; a _pseudo-sink_.
 A pseudo-source or